Holographic duals of evaporating black holes: Introduction and Summary

+Apparently, then, brane black holes remain stuck to the brane, so that, in dual terms, the evaporation of a black hole is thwarted in the holographic limit of infinite $N$ and infinite coupling.

-\paragraph{Holographic evaporation redux.} In this article we show that this conclusion is not the end of the story: The evaporation of a black hole as the dual process of a horizon sliding off the brane is possible.
+\paragraph{Holographic evaporation redux.} In this article we show that this conclusion is not the end of the story: The evaporation of a black hole as the dual process of a horizon sliding off the brane is possible, and is governed by physics akin to the Gregory-Laflamme instability (that is, dynamics of horizons with several separate length scales).
 We will solve the dynamical Einstein equations in the bulk in several setups where we explicitly demonstrate the phenomenon.

-The main element enabling the dual evaporation is the connection of the brane black hole to at least some deconfined degrees of freedom of the CFT, even if they are only partially deconfined (i.e., dual to a bulk horizon smaller than the AdS radius).
-This is achieved by connecting the black hole on the brane to another horizon in the bulk (often viewed in dual terms as a ``bath''), which we will do in a variety of manners.
+The main element enabling the dual evaporation is the connection of the brane black hole to at least some (approximately) thermal degrees of freedom of the CFT, i.e., dual to a bulk horizon, even if this is smaller than the AdS radius.
+This is achieved by connecting the black hole on the brane to another horizon in the bulk (often viewed in dual terms as a large enough ``bath'', though not necessarily of infinite size), which we will do in a variety of manners.
 Once all parts of the system are joined via a horizon in the bulk through which heat (i.e., horizon generators) can flow, we will see that the elementary principle that \begin{quote}

-\emph{heat (radiation) flows from the hotter regions into the colder ones} \end{quote} allows to understand how all our examples work.\footnote{Incidentally, the principle that ``heat flows from the hotter parts of the horizon to the colder ones'' is also generally applicable to understand the Gregory-Laflamme instability.
+\emph{heat (radiation) flows from the hotter regions into the colder ones} \end{quote} allows us to understand how all our examples work.\footnote{Incidentally, the principle that ``heat flows from the hotter parts of the horizon to the colder ones'' is also generally applicable to understanding the Gregory-Laflamme instability.
 This can be made precise and rigorous in the hydrodynamic limit of black strings and branes \cite{Bhattacharyya:2007vjd,Emparan:2009at}, but it is qualitatively valid more widely. }